harishkotra/gaia/README.md

-# Gaia
+# Gaia Deploy

-`gaia` is an NPM package that simplifies the installation, initialization, and startup of a **GaiaNet node**.
-It allows developers to easily set up a GaiaNet node with customizable model configurations, making it an ideal tool for building AI-powered applications.
+`gaia-deploy` is an NPM package that simplifies the installation, initialization, and startup of a **Gaia node**.
+It allows developers to easily set up a Gaia node with customizable model configurations, making it an ideal tool for building AI-powered applications.

 ---